 When you short an option, the margin required depends on various aspects like underlying, expiry, volatility and more.
 We are the first brokers in India to have an online SPAN calculator tool which lets you calculate the margin requirement for shorting an option by mocking the position in the tool.

 You can short option either using the product type as NRML or MIS.
 The SPAN calculator tool lets you know the margin required to hold overnight or NRML margin, if you trade using MIS you will need only 40% of that margin.

 - The settlement cycle in India is T+1 day in case of F&O (Equity, commodity, currency) and T+2 day for Equity delivery.
-What this means is that any profits from F&O positions gets credited only the next day, and any sale credits from equity delivery trades happen on T+2 day.
-This credit is available for you to trade intraday, but there might be a short margin penalty applicable if you carry forward positions using this non-realized profit.
+What this means is that credit from sale of long option contracts & any profits from F&O positions gets credited only the next day, and any sale credits from equity delivery trades happen on T+2 day.
+This credit is available for you to trade intraday, but there might be a short margin penalty applicable if you carry forward positions using this unrealized credit.

 - When you send Market Orders in Options for multiple lots, our system checks only for the margin of the first lot and validates your order.
 For example, if you see the price of a Nifty option at Rs.
 100 and you have Rs.
 75000 in your account and you send a market order it validates only for the first lot and sends your order through.
 During execution if the price of the option goes higher, your order still gets completed although you will end up with a debit balance.
 This debit balance has to be cleared by you by end of day failing which you will be charged interest as per our policies until you clear the debit balance.

 - Because of illiquidity of stock option contracts, market orders have been disabled on stock options.
 Only limit orders are allowed.
 Place a limit buying order higher than the current price or selling order below the current price, this will act as good as market order but will also protect from any impact cost due to illiquidity.
 You can place market orders on index options.